Grawnya/f1-dublin-race-ticket-booking-system/README.md

 ![Fonts](documentation/fonts.png)

 The font was loaded into the project used `.tff` files and following the steps found at [this link](https://www.geeksforgeeks.org/how-to-include-a-font-ttf-using-css/).
 \
 &nbsp;

+### Icons
+In order to obtain some icons for the website, [Font Awesome](https://fontawesome.com/ "Font Awesome") will be utilised.
+Icons were only utilised in the carousel to add a bit of character to the main page.
+\
+&nbsp;